videlais/Unofficial-Ink-Cookbook/Chapter14/index.md

     }
 ```

-Each Choice object has two important properties: index and text.
+Each Choice object has two important properties: *index* and *text*.
 The order of choices matters.
 Their index is used to mark which of the choices was chosen.
 It text property is the option to show to the user.

 ### Choosing Choices